 Debt Financing Agreements for Indian Startups: Key Terms and Negotiation Tips

+But debt financing agreements often include terms around repayment, covenants, and penalties that aren’t obvious at first read.
 Before you sign, it’s worth understanding how a debt financing agreement works, which clauses matter most, and how to approach them to support scale.
 This guide walks you through the essentials so that debt strengthens your business rather than slowing it down.

 Key Takeaways

-What a Debt Financing Agreement Really Is
+What Is a Debt Financing Agreement for Startups?

 If you’re at the stage where revenue is predictable but you want to avoid equity dilution, a revenue-linked facility like Recur Swift can help you access non-dilutive capital while keeping repayments tied to your actual inflows, instead of rigid EMIs.